Devolved services

 Workforce

-A parish council can arrange for residents or volunteers to carry out minor works.
-The same safety requirements will apply to volunteers as to paid staff.
 Operatives, whether volunteers or paid staff, should be sufficiently trained for each task.
-We can help with the training of parish employees but if you decide to use a contractor it will be their responsibility to ensure staff are appropriately trained.
+We can assist with the training of town or parish employees but if you decide to use a contractor it will be their responsibility to ensure staff are appropriately trained.

 Standard of work

 If devolved services are taken on, we have an agreed minimum standard that is expected for works carried out.
-For example, we expect that within grass cutting responsibilities, visual splays are kept clear to ensure that road users have clear site of the road.
+For example, we expect that within grass cutting responsibilities, visual splays are kept clear to ensure that road users have clear sight of the road.
 Beyond this, it is up to parishes to determine service delivery.

 Contact us